Choosing the Right Irrigation System

 Drip irrigation is often preferred where you have relatively few plants spread over a large area (for example, a few large bushes with a lot of open space between them) or where you have hard-to-water areas such as narrow planters.
 When installing drip, you must include a devise to lower the water pressure and a special filter to keep the system from clogging up.
 Click here for more information on drip irrigation.

 Bubblers are a form of precise watering that delivers water deep into the soil – hence, it is especially useful around plants that have deep roots, such as trees.
 Bubblers are also useful in certain planter boxes where traditional sprinklers will not work.
 Bubblers are durable, require little maintenance, require minimal filtration, minimize overspray and evaporation,and have an easily adjustable flow rate.

 Stream rotors replace traditional pop-up sprayheads – that is, you simply screw the old top (the nozzle) off the pop-up and screw the stream rotor back in its place.
 Compared to traditional sprayheads, stream rotors are fairly water conserving and only release about 25 percent of the water per minute: reducing evaporation and reducing runoff.
 Stream rotors work well where you need to water a lot of plants that have fairly short root systems, like many groundcovers and bunchgrasses.
 The alternative irrigation system is to run an extensive drip system.

-The information on this page can be found in greater detail in the Metropolitan Water District Irrigation Handbook.
-There is also an online Irrigation class at BeWaterWise.com.
+The information on this page can be found in greater detail in an online Irrigation class at BeWaterWise.com.
 For more information on any of these irrigation methods, go to the websites of the big irrigation manufacturers, such as Rainbird and Toro, and go to: